RaiaN/ue4_multi_handle_slider/README.md

-This plugin allows one to use slider widget that supports multiple handles.
+This plugin add slider with support of multiple handles.
+It is build on top of default slider widget.

-You can target actor or target location to track against player position.
+You can add target actor or target location to track against player position.